|Date of Birth||3 July 1965, Glasgow, Scotland, UK|

 Mini Bio (1)

-Tommy Flanagan was born in Glasgow, Scotland.
-While growing up, Tommy made his living as a DJ for the local dance clubs.
-In his early twenties, he became a member of Robert Carlyle's Raindog Theatre Company where he made his stage debut in such productions as 'Wasted I and II', 'One Flew Over the Cuckoo's Nest', and 'MacBeth'.
+Tommy Flanagan was born and raised in Glasgow, Scotland.
+In his twenties, Tommy made his living as a DJ for local dance clubs until a violent attack nearly ended his life.
+In hospital, his friend Robert Carlyle persuaded Tommy to give acting a try.
+Mr. Flanagan joined Carlyle's Raindog Theatre Company where he made his stage debut in such productions as 'Wasted I and II', 'One Flew Over the Cuckoo's Nest', and 'MacBeth'.

-Following this, Tommy went on to work with the industry's top directors in films such as Phillip Noyce's 'The Saint', John Woo's 'Face/Off', and David Fincher's 'The Game'.
-In 1999, he would get the chance to once again work with long time colleague Robert Carlyle in 'Plunkett and MacCleane'.
+Following this, Tommy went on to work with an array of top directors in films such as Phillip Noyce's 'The Saint', John Woo's 'Face/Off', and David Fincher's 'The Game'.
+In 1999, he would get the chance to once again work with Robert Carlyle in 'Plunkett and MacCleane'.

 Tommy followed this up with roles in the indie features 'Dead Dogs Lie' and 'Strictly Sinatra', as well as the USA Network mini-series 'Attila' opposite Gerard Butler, New Line's 'All About the Benjamins' opposite Ice Cube, and 'Trauma' opposite Colin Firth.